dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 image.GestureRecognizers.Add(tapGestureRecognizer);
 ```

 By default the `Image` will respond to single taps.
-When the `NumberOfTapsRequired` property is set to above one, the event handler will only be executed if the taps occur within a set period of time.
+When the `NumberOfTapsRequired` property is set to greater than one, the event handler will only be executed if the taps occur within a set period of time.
 If the second (or subsequent) taps don't occur within that period, they're effectively ignored.

 ::: moniker range=">=net-maui-7.0"

-## Button masks
+## Define the button mask

-A `TapGestureRecognizer` object has a `Buttons` property, of type `ButtonsMask`, which defines whether the primary or secondary mouse button, or both, triggers the gesture on Mac Catalyst and Windows.
+A `TapGestureRecognizer` object has a `Buttons` property, of type `ButtonsMask`, that defines whether the primary or secondary mouse button, or both, triggers the gesture on Mac Catalyst and Windows.
 The `ButtonsMask` enumeration defines the following members:

 - `Primary` represents the primary mouse button, which is typically the left mouse button.
 - `Secondary` represents the secondary mouse button, which is typically the right mouse button.